swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 implicitly conform to `Equatable` and `Hashable` even without explicitly declaring the conformance.

+## Effect on ABI stability

+This feature is purely additive and does not change ABI.

+## Effect on API resilience

+N/A.

 ## Alternatives considered

-For the purposes of scoping this proposal realistically, we note that we gave consideration to the points below but are omitting them from this proposal.
-These could be proposed additively later.
+In order to realistically scope this proposal, we considered but ultimately deferred the following items, some of which could be proposed additively in the future.

 ### Synthesis for `class` types and tuples